As an example:

 · For any vehicle weight, to run at wheel speeds of 100 miles/hour, our pistons within our Relative Motion engine “would move at half the speed” of a Conventional engine.

-· That means that our Relative Motion engine would enjoy higher ratios of compressed air to achieve a better power output, obtain better fuel burning, with lesser Carbon and NO2 emissions, and longer wear life of its engine parts, with lesser engine maintenance.
+· This means that our Relative Motion engine, would enjoy higher ratios of compressed air to achieve a better power output, obtain better fuel burning, with lesser Carbon and NOx emissions, and longer wear life of its engine parts, with lesser engine maintenance.

 It is known for Conventional engine that at about 6000 RPM, pistons start to suffer mechanical challenges, like broken bearings or joints, with serious power loss from piston friction and inertia.

-· To achieve that same speed and effort our Relative Motion pistons would be running at about 3000 RPM for similar performance, while the functions of combustion and compression, are done in separate compartments.
+· To achieve that same wheel speed and work effort, our Relative Motion pistons would be running at about 3000 RPM for similar performance, as the functions of combustion and compression, are done in separate compartments.

 · Because our design and method split its compressed fluid into two parts, one for combustion, and one for decompression.
 It provides the cooling effects around our combustion compartment.